Digital Citizenship and Digital LearningMaree Caswell2022-07-08T13:41:37+12:00

-What teaching will we be doing and what resources will we be using in school to support your children be good digital citizens?
+What resources will we be using in school to support your children to be good digital citizens?

-In Rooms 1 and 2, the children will be working through age appropriate modules called Hector’s World.
+In Rooms 1 and 2, the children will be working through age appropriate modules to support their safety online.
+Some of these are called Hector’s World.

-Please copy and paste the following link into your browser or highlight the link, right click on it and select the ‘Go to’ option.
 This was the presentation given by our PLD providers to our second Parent Consultation Meeting on Tuesday, 30th August.
-The topic of this session was ‘Digital Citizenship and online safety'”
+The topic of this session was ‘Digital Citizenship & Online Safety‘.

 The Ministry of Education has supported the development of a ‘Netsafe Kit for schools’.
 I suggest a browse through at least the following pages:

-SUGGESTIONS OF BEST PRACTICE FOR MANAGING DIGITAL LEARNING AT HOME:
+OUR TEN BEST SUGGESTIONS FOR MANAGING DIGITAL LEARNING AT HOME: